ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 /Users/me/.opam/4.12.0/lib/graphics/graphics.cma: loaded
 ```

 A couple of examples should make this clear.
-(The two examples draw
+(The two examples draw different
-different things - try them out).
-Note the first example calls
+things - try them out).
+Note the first example uses `open` then calls
-`open_graph` and the second one `Graphics.open_graph`.
+`open_graph` and the second one uses `Graphics.open_graph` directly.

 ```ocaml
 open Graphics